industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 ## Overview

-The figure below provides an overall visual representation of the data flow process from an operational machine in full production to its subsequent storage and processing in the cloud:
+The following image represents the data flow that will be achieved in this example, which covers everything from the acquisition of data from a machine in full production to its storage and processing in the cloud in general:

 <img id="architecture1" src="docs/graphics/architecture1.png" alt="Data Flow Diagram for Performance Insights" width="600"/>